CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "cooling_value_multiplier": 0.5,      // Multiply gun's "cooling_value" by this number; works the same as overheat_threshold_multiplier
 "heat_per_shot_modifier":  -2,        //  Add a flat amount to gun's "heat_per_shot"; works the same as overheat_threshold_modifier
 "heat_per_shot_multiplier": 2.0,      // Multiply the gun's "heat_per_shot" by this number; works the same as overheat_threshold_multiplier
+"blacklist_mod ": [ "rail", "underbarrel" ],      // prevents installation of the gunmod if the specified slot(s) are present on the gun.
 ```

 Alternately, every item (book, tool, armor, even food) can be used as a gunmod if it has gunmod_data: